 - Hit Select > Select all, then tap the Trash icon to delete them.
 You can also select Merge to combine your dupes into one great shot.

-For Android: Don’t delete your duplicates manually; open the Files by Google app, then select Clean.
-If you don’t have the app, download it for free from the Google Play Store.
+For Android: Don’t delete your duplicates manually; open the Files by Google app, select Clean, then:

 - When you’re ready, tap Clear > Clear.
 That’s all it takes to remove screenshots, memes, duplicates and other junk mixed in with your important photos.

-For Google Photos: There’s no built-in duplicate-cleaning tool here, so it’s up to you.
+For Google Photos: Sorry, there’s no built-in duplicate-cleaning tool here, so it’s up to you.

 - Log into Google Photos, and click Photos in the left panel.